khalil-poole/osTicket-Creating-Working-and-Completing/README.md

 <img width="1037" height="928" alt="image" src="https://github.com/user-attachments/assets/06966c74-95e6-431c-9123-e1337459c5fa" />

-Next, we're going to login as the Admin John in order to see the ticket that was submitted to the system here.
+Next, we're going to login as the Admin John using past credentials in order to see the ticket that was submitted to the system here.

 http://localhost/osTicket/scp/login.php

+*Note, if the username for John doesn't work, you may have to use the fake email address associated with the admin.

 As you can see, the ticket has been submitted for Admins and Agents to view.